AdvancedCSS2023/assignment-2---css-games-group1/ReadMe.md

 ## Comments:
 BEM: We didn´t use BEM in this project, because we didn´t have containers inside each others or childs.
 With the scrollytelling task in the next assignment, the BEM will be used.
 SASS or CSS Variables: CSS variables were used to have control on our colors and height for the targets to go up in the viewport.
+We used Google chrome, and got the result we wanted.
+We haven´t learned how to make it compatible with multiple browsers, therefor we haven´t prioritized this function.